NeonHo/CSMLNotebook/Development/front end/TypeScript/Basics.md

 TS -> JS for browser and Node.js

-# value & type
+# Value & type

-type is
+The type is an attribute which is belonged to the value.